SalesforceLabs/OrgCheck/docs/install.md

 ![Welcome in OrgCheck screenshot](../images/screenshots/OrgCheck-Screenshot-Home.png)

+## The benefits of the AppExchange Package

+- The application has been reviewed by Salesforce against typical coding issues that can lead to security breach.
+- In return you can rate and comment the application.

 ## The benefits of unlocked package

-The application is delivered to you as an **unlocked package**.

-This means the installation is pretty much like the installation of a simple AppExchange application.

-We are also able to **push a new version** of the package in your org, to make sure you have the latest fixes and features of the application, without to worry about anything.
+- We are able to **push a new version** of the package in your org, to make sure you have the latest fixes and features of the application, without to worry about anything.
 We take care of this.

-We made the choice to use a specific **namespace** for this package, which is __OrgCheck__ of course, so that you can identify faster components of this package when browsing the metadata of your org (additionally to the naming convention).

-Finally, the content of the application can be modified in your org (using the Salesforce Dev Console) in case you find a solution to a bug.
+- The content of the application can be modified in your org (using the Salesforce Dev Console) in case you find a solution to a bug.
 Do not forget that every component of this package is under the MIT licence.
+And when we push a new version, your modification will be erased.
+Use this capability to send us technical feedback and maybe even solutions!

 ## Known issues